pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 The library comes with a tool specifically designed to make testing like this much simpler and more concise.
-It's called ``TestStore``, and it is constructed similarly to ``Store`` by providing the initial state of the feature and the ``Reducer`` that run's the feature's logic:
+It's called ``TestStore``, and it is constructed similarly to ``Store`` by providing the initial state of the feature and the ``Reducer`` that runs the feature's logic:

 ```swift
 @MainActor